 Medical Students: See Immunization Requirements for Medical Students

 Note: The University recognizes that some students, who have not received all or some of the required vaccinations prior to the start of their entering term and who intend to be covered by the University's Student Health Insurance Plan, may prefer to receive the vaccinations after the SHIP coverage takes effect on the first day of the applicable term.
-However, to ensure a safe and healthy campus community, the University strongly recommends that all students complete these requirements prior to arriving at UCI.
+However, to ensure a safe and healthy campus community, the University expects and strongly recommends that all students complete these requirements prior to arriving at UCI.

 In addition, due to the very large volume of new, incoming students who must be processed and verified by SHC and to avoid any possibility of missing the deadline date and being unable to enroll in classes, you are strongly encouraged to complete these requirements prior to your arrival on campus.

 - You are not compliant with the health requirements until you logon to the Student Health Patient Portal and complete items #1, 2, 3 above.
 Each item must be completed in order to be deemed compliant.